 About API simulation

 API simulation helps you simulate service behavior, so you can continue testing even when real services are unavailable, still under development, or unstable.
-Whether you're working with internal systems or third-party services such as APIs, authentication, or credit checks, API simulation lets you build the virtual versions with which your test application needs to interact.
+You can simulate internal systems or third-party services such as APIs, authentication, or credit checks.
+API simulation lets you build virtual versions that your application interacts with.

 What's a simulation?

-Simulations are a set of virtual services and connections that you can use instead of real services that are unavailable in your test environment.
-A virtual service needs connections to communicate with a service.
-This means that data is sent to or received from the destination or location that you've specified as the connection in your simulation, such as an URL, port, etc.
+Simulations are virtual services and connections that stand in for real services that are unavailable in your test environment.
+A virtual service uses connections to communicate with a service.
+Each connection points to a destination such as a URL or port, where it sends or receives data.

 You can communicate with services using a broad set of message formats and protocols such as HTTP, HTTPS, IBM MQ, Kafka, RabbitMQ, files, and more.